OUR MISSION

 PEORIA STATE HOSPITAL

-We at IWP Studios work tirelessly to keep this history not only alive, but more importantly accurate.
-We believe that those who worked and lived here, those who spent their lives here, both as patients and as staff, deserve to be remembered with respect—the same respect they showed their patients, the grounds, and the mission of Dr. Zeller.
+We at the Peoria State Hospital Museum work tirelessly to keep PSH history not only alive, but more importantly accurate.
+We believe that those who worked, lived, and spent their lives here, both as patients and as staff, deserve to be remembered with respect—the same respect they showed their patients, the grounds, and the mission of Dr. Zeller.